-Display Tree
+Display Tree - Main Menu

-NOTE: The Menu Home Screen is restricted to four lines per menu page.
+NOTE: The display screen is restricted to four lines per page.
 If there are more than four available selections, they will appear on multiple pages.
-"Temp/ Humidity" only appears when an AP9335T or AP9335TH sensor is attached.
+"Outlet Current" only appears on Metered-by-Outlet and Metered-by-Outlet with Switching units.
+"Temp/Humidity" only appears when an AP9335T or AP9335TH sensor is attached.

-Display Tree
+Display Tree - Submenu 1